SvenDuve/conversations/context/ek_context_en.md

 At ExpressKabel, we are optimistic about the future.
 We plan to continue to grow, expand our reach, and offer our customers innovative, sustainable solutions.
 Our vision is to be not only a leading company in the cable industry but also to have a positive impact on society and the environment.

-# Products and Services of Express Kabel GmbH
+# Services of Express Kabel GmbH

-## Services

 * Storage Services: We offer storage services for cables, ensuring that our customers have access to the products they need when they need them.
 * Rewinding service: We offer a rewinding service for cables in order to realize individual lengths and designs for our customers.
 In particular, we also rewind from large spools to smaller spools.